verisoul/ios-sdk/README.md

 - **Quick Integration**: Supports both CocoaPods and Swift Package Manager (SPM).
 - **Real-time Monitoring**: Continuously monitors user behavior to identify suspicious activities at critical moments in an account’s lifecycle.

+## Capabilities
+To fully utilize VerisoulSDK, you will need to add the `App Attest` capability to your project.
+This capability allows the SDK to perform necessary checks and validations to ensure the integrity and security of your application.

 ## Installation

 You can install VerisoulSDK in your iOS project using either CocoaPods or Swift Package Manager.